tdwg/vocab/documentation-specification.md

 **document** - In this context, a document is a unit of information that can be stored or retrieved electronically as a single file.

 **HTTP IRI** - A subset of IRIs that enable retrieval of a representation using Hypertext Transfer Protocol (HTTP).
-HTTP IRIs begin with "http://".
+HTTP IRIs begin with "http://" or "https://".

 **IRI** - Internationalized Resource Identifier.
 A superset of Uniform Resource Identifier (URI) that uniquely identifies a resource using characters from any character set.
 [IRI]